thelonesailor/COL362-Assignment-1/README.md

 Any updations or deletions in the main tables have to be transmitted to all the other tables, hence, the use of "on update cascade on delete cascade".

-"not null references" function has been used to specify that some of these cant have null values.
+"not null" function has been used to specify that some of these cant have null values.
+"references" function creates the link between the main tables and the tables corresponding to relations.

 "unique" has been used to mantain unique entries to the table wherever needed and a check statement keeps the sections limited to the four values.